vEnhance/web.evanchen.cc/input/opal.md

 ## {{ hl("opal3", "OPAL 3: The OTIS Archives") }}

-For current and past OTIS students, OPAL 3 started on September 4, 2026 at 6:28pm ET.
+OPAL 3 aired on September 4, 2026.
 All puzzles and hints are available now.

 {{ opal("otis-archives", "OPAL 3") }}